ExoOnix/OnixOS/data/docs/concepts/os-core-concepts.md

 CORE packages are stored in the root filesystem.

 When a root major update releases, the whole root gets swapped with a new one, while OPT packages update seperately.

+This article is a stub.
+Help improve it at [Github](https://github.com/ExoOnix/OnixOS/blob/main/data/docs/concepts/os-core-concepts.md).